COVID-19 - Assessing Your Risk

 Information update - 29 May 2020

 We have updated the terminology within these pages that describes each risk category, in line with the current NHS guidance.
-For your information, these have now been changed to high risk (clinically extremely vulnerable), and at risk (vulnerable).
+They have identified two levels of 'higher risk' which have been classed as high risk (clinically extremely vulnerable), and moderate risk (clinically vulnerable).
 These categories are described in more detail below.

 We will continue to review the situation on a daily basis and will update this information as the advice continues to change.